MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsMeetingPolicy.md

 ```

 ### -MeetingChatEnabledType
-Specify if users will be able to chat in meetings.
-Possible values are: Disabled, Enabled and EnabledExceptAnonymous.
+Specifies if users will be able to chat in meetings.
+Possible values are: Disabled, Enabled, and EnabledExceptAnonymous.

 ```yaml
 Type: String